techjb/ByteTiles/README.md

 ![ByteTiles][product-screenshot]

-Parse [MBTiles](https://docs.mapbox.com/help/glossary/mbtiles/) file in a format readable by [Amazon S3](https://aws.amazon.com/s3/).
+File format for storing tilesets and designed to fetch tiles by a range of bytes.

-A **.mbtiles** file contains a SQLite database and needs to be loaded in memory before requesting data.
+A [MBTiles](https://docs.mapbox.com/help/glossary/mbtiles/) file contains a SQLite database and needs to be loaded in memory before requesting data.
-Instead a **.bytetiles** file constains a list of tiles and a dictionary (tile key and byte range) that indicates the position in the file to every tile that can be requested directly.
+Instead a **ByteTiles** file constains a list of tiles and a dictionary (tile key - byte range) that indicates the position in the file for any tile.
+The dictionary is ready to be loaded in memory and then used to locate the tiles in the file.

+A **.bytetiles** file can be uploaded in [Amazon S3](https://aws.amazon.com/s3/) and then fetch tiles by it range of bytes.

 ## Bennefits

 * Reduce cost of serving map tiles.
-* Reduce storage.
+* Reduce storage size (**.bytetiles** files are 5-10% smaller than **.mbtiles** files).
-* Easy to update.
-Instead of extracting the files contained in **.mbtiles** and the upload them all to S3, a **.bytetile** file contains all in a single file.
+* Faster update: Instead of extracting the files contained in **.mbtiles** and upload them all to S3, a **.bytetile** file contains all in a single file.

 ## Built With